 - Correctly drafted contracts and terms of business can save you time and money in the long run by avoiding costly legal action.

 - Unclear wording or ambiguity in standard terms of business can result in the court interpreting ambiguous clauses against you.

 - Consumers are offered greater protection than businesses.
 Ensuring that Consumer Contracts comply with current consumer legislation can save you money in the long run, by avoiding costly legal action.

 How much will it cost?

-If you would like DAS Law to help you with your legal dispute with a third party, there are a number of ways of funding your legal costs, including:
+If you would like DAS Law to help you with your legal dispute, there are a number of ways to fund your legal costs.

 If you have a commercial insurance policy this may include LEI cover.
 If so, your legal costs may be covered by that policy, subject to its terms and conditions.
 If you are unsure if your insurance policy includes LEI cover, we will check this with you.